Orange-Code-Project/anicana-docs-en/source/game-development/test-environment.rst

 ##########################################
-Ark.one Testnet Environment Information
+Ark.one Environment Information
 ##########################################

-Ark.one Testnet Environment List
+Ark.one Environment List

 .. caution::
-    | Ark.one Testnet is a community-provided testnet.
+    | Ark.one is a community-provided testnet.
     | Due to its testing nature, transactions issued within the testnet are not guaranteed.
     | Please refrain from actions involving real money within the testnet.